 Martin’s education and experience exceed the Secretary of the Interior’s Professional Qualification Standards for History and Architectural History as outlined in 36 CFR 61 of the National Historic Preservation Act of 1966, as amended.

 Sarah J. Martin Cultural Resource Services is licensed by the State of Washington and the City of Seattle.
+The State of Washington has certified the firm as a Women’s Business Enterprise.

 Sarah J. Martin Cultural Resource Services